-The first one Day Mini Dragon Hike and Fly, is to be held on 10th August 2019 with a fallback day of 31st August .
-There will be prizes and an end of event Ghurka Curry.
+The first one Day Mini Dragon Hike and Fly, is to be held on 31st August 2019 with a fallback day of 1st September.
+There will be prizes and an end of event BBQ.
 The entry fee will be £20 and extra party tickets are available for supporters and friends for £10.
 The event will be based out of the Crickhowell area and the nominal race distance will be approximately 50km.
 Pilots should be BHPA Pilot rated, and have BHPA membership or suitable alternative insurance cover.
-Any questions about the event can be forwarded to email@example.com
+Any questions about the event can be forwarded to firstname.lastname@example.org

 This year’s race is kindly supported by Air Design who are providing some of our prizes and handy windsocks for some of the likely flying spots.
 Team Evol is the UK supplier of Air Design products, which include outstanding hike and fly wings including the EN B Rise 3, EN C Volt 3, and EN D Hero as well as the ground breaking Susi 3 mini wing, the smallest certified hike and fly wing in the world!